cs10/Alonzo/README.md

 #### Alonzo-scripts
 Alonzo uses many scripts which originate from [hubot-scripts][Hubot-scripts].
 Feel free to add and configure some more if they're interesting :)

-To enable scripts from the hubot-scripts package, add the script name with extension as a double quoted string to the `hubot-scripts.json` file.

 #### external-scripts
 Alonzo is now able to load scripts from third-party `npm` packages!
 To enable this functionality you can follow the following steps.